mmz-srf/srf-frontend-framework/docs/styles.md

 - `.sharing-bar__container` and `.sharing-bar__button` are «elements» and represents descendants of `.sharing-bar` that helps compose the block as a whole.
 Elements can be nested in the html structure of the block.
 - `.sharing-bar__button--facebook` is a «modifier» and represents a different state or variation on the `.sharing-bar__button` element.
 Modifiers can be applied to elements and blocks

-The main principle behind our BEM blocks should be that they can be used anywhere, independent of their context.
-In the future, each block will have a separate generated CSS file so that just the styles for the block have to be included when its added somewhere.
-Therefore it's important that all styling of a block and its elements is contained in one single Sass file.
-The name of the sass file should correspond to the name of the block (i.e. block `.sharing-bar { … }` is defined in a file named `sharing-bar.scss`
+To keep maintenance simple, it's important that **all styling of a block** and its elements is contained **in one single** Sass file.
+The name of the Sass file should correspond to the name of the block (i.e. block `.sharing-bar { … }` is defined in a file named `sharing-bar.scss`

 - [BEM](https://en.bem.info)
 - [GetBEM](http://getbem.com)